David Mills on Glamour, Despair, and the Smart Art of Cabaret

 Mills’ humor takes aim at both right-wing bigots and also queer culture.
 Inspired by the work of Tim Miller and Holly Hughes, he recalled a very ‘90s strain of queer politics, “when we were fighting the religious right and ‘God hates fags’ crowd.
 There was a lot of anger and rage directed at that kind of bigotry which was quite literal.
 It felt like our enemies were very clear.

-Mills is particularly interested in interrogating “our inability to be comfortable as outsiders, and our constant need to join the mainstream, to be accepted, to be ‘affirmed’—a word we use a lot today.
+Mills is particularly interested to interrogate “our inability to be comfortable as outsiders, and our constant need to join the mainstream, to be accepted, to be ‘affirmed’—a word we use a lot today.
 I think that is dangerous for an artist certainly.
 To be accepted is not the role of a queer person.
 We are at our best when we are outsiders looking in—when we have a unique perspective, not when we are the 7 o’clock nightly news anchor.
-Not when we’re the fucking secretary of transport.
+Not when we’re the fucking Secretary of Transport.
 That’s not a queer calling.”

 “I think that’s true,” Mills conceded, “but—and this is really easy for me to say, I’m not on the frontline—but I think largely the American public have signaled their support of us.
 Yes, the battle continues, but I have a hard time believing these people [those opposed to LGBTQ rights and equality] are ultimately going to win.
 I feel like these are the last gasps of a dying movement.
 The thing that is going to defeat us is internal, not external.”